 Completing your tax return

-Tip: If you complete your Self Assessment tax returns online, you get an extra 3 months to submit
+Tip: If you complete your Self-Assessment tax returns online, you get an extra three months to submit.

-Helpful guidance, specifically for landlords, is also provided on this site regarding how you complete your tax return as well as providing further advice and information.
+The site also provides helpful guidance regarding how you complete your tax return.
 It’s very important your tax return is completed accurately and within the relevant timeframes, otherwise you can face penalties.
 The details of the nature and severity of such penalties can be found on the charity Tax Aid’s website.

-A final piece of advice is to speak with other experienced landlords or an accountant about the taxation rules surrounding their rental properties.
+A final piece of advice is to speak with other experienced landlords, letting agents or an accountant about the taxation rules surrounding rental properties.
 Their knowledge in this area can be an invaluable source of information to help make sure you’re following best practices.